 - Transaction Handling.
 The concept of a transaction is explained with a simple example, and the facilities available to applications programmers are described. - Transaction Logging.
 The basic elements of logging to the raw log and logging to clean logs are discussed. - FailSafe operation.
 The purpose and operation of logging in a FailSafe pair is described.
 The description is extended to multiple databases. - Database Recovery.
 Only a brief overview of recovery methods and procedures is provided here.
-For detailed procedures you must refer to the intended readership and the knowledge they are assumed to have to use the manual.
+For detailed procedures you must refer to Chapter 6.